ONE

 He missed and struck again.

-I ducked under another blow and brought the khukuri around, but
+I ducked under another blow

-hands grabbed my leg.
-Pulled my attack up short.
-The young man’s grip was
+and brought the khukuri around, but hands grabbed my leg.
+Pulled my attack up

-solid, despite his strength bleeding out.
-And he only needed to slow me down
+he only needed to slow me down for a second.

 Shit.

-He held up his hands, looking over my head and a bit to the right.
+shield while he searched for me over my head and a bit to the right.
+“My

-“My quarrel isn’t with you, ‘angel.’”
+quarrel isn’t with you, ‘angel.’”
 His calm expression and wary pose seemed

 sincere.
 Far more so than the way he pronounced the word “angel.”